gobelc/orbit-plot/README.md

 # orbit-plot

-Plot the trajectory of a NOAA satellite on a map.
+Plot the trajectory of a satellite on a map.

 You must specify: